The lack of planning and foresight to cope with the never-ending population (immigration) influx never ceases to amaze.

 However, the states have been unable to accommodate this growth – due in part to incompetence, but also through lack of funds courtesy of Australia’s famous vertical fiscal imbalance, whereby the federal government collects most of the revenue.

 This dysfunction is arguably most apparent across inner city areas.
 The states have been successful in forcing urban consolidation and infill development, as evidenced by the proliferation of apartment development across our major cities.
-However, they have been totally unsuccessful in providing the necessary infrastructure to accommodate this growth, be it schools or transport infrastructure.
+However, they have been totally unsuccessful in providing the necessary infrastructure to accommodate this growth, be it schools, hospitals or transport infrastructure.

 To make matters even worse, the Turnbull Government recently relaxed visa rules to allow 6 year-old foreign students and their guardians visa entry into Australia’s primary schools, thus adding to the demand pressures.